Snehaljejurkar/Predictive-analysis-using-ML/README.md

 # Predictive-analysis-using-ML

 This pdf file contains .ipynb code for predictive analysis of campus recruitment.
-Aim : Finding best model fit for campus recruitment dataset.
+The aim is to find best model fit for campus recruitment dataset.

 followng libraries are used in project:
 1) Sklearn